WasabiTech-777/SWE-2023-Spring/README.md

 ## Documentation

 ### Requirements for running this application (Sprint 4)
-> Angular supports most recent browsers.
-This includes the following specific versions:
+> This program is supported most recent browsers.
+This includes:
 > * Chrome, Firefox, Safari, iOS, Internet Explorer versions 9-11, and Edge
+>

 ### Using this application (Sprint 4)
 >  When starting, the user will be presented with the Log In screen: